Minimal genome: NASA collaboration

-This concept arose as a result of a collaborative effort between National Aeronautics and Space Administration (NASA) and two scientists: Harold Morowitz and Mark Tourtellotte.
+The study of minimal genomes arose as a result of a collaborative effort between National Aeronautics and Space Administration (NASA) and two scientists: Harold Morowitz and Mark Tourtellotte.
 In the 1960s, NASA was searching for extraterrestrial life forms, assuming that if they existed they may be simple creatures.
-To attract people's attention, Morowitz published about mycoplasmas as being the smallest and simplest self-replicating creatures.
-NASA and the two scientists grouped together and came up with the idea to assemble a living cell from the components of mycoplasmas.
+To attract people's attention, Morowitz published about mycoplasmas and how they are the smallest and simplest self-replicating creatures.
+NASA and the two scientists decided to try to assemble a living cell from the components of mycoplasmas.
 Mycoplasmas were selected as the best candidate for cell reassembly, since they are composed of a minimum set of organelles, such as a plasma membrane, ribosomes and a circular double stranded DNA.
-Morowitz' major idea was to define the entire machinery of mycoplasmas cell in molecular level.
+Morowitz' major idea was to define the entire machinery of mycoplasmas cell on the molecular level.
 He announced that an international effort would help him accomplish this main objective.